 Content-Type: image/svg+xml Content-Encoding: gzip Vary: Accept-Encoding

-You can check that your server is sending the correct HTTP headers with your SVG files by using a site such as web-sniffer.net.
+You can check that your server is sending the correct HTTP headers with your SVG files by using the Network Monitor panel or a site such as websniffer.cc.
 Submit the URL of one of your SVG files and look at the HTTP response headers.
 If you find that your server is not sending the headers with the values given above, then you should contact your Web host.
 If you have problems convincing them to correctly configure their servers for SVG, there may be ways to do it yourself.
-See the server configuration page on the SVG wiki for a range of simple solutions.
+See the server configuration page on the w3.org for a range of simple solutions.

 Server misconfiguration is a very common reason for SVG failing to load, so make sure you check yours.
 If your server is not configured to send the correct headers with the SVG files it serves, then Firefox will most likely show the markup of the files as text or encoded garbage, or even ask the viewer to choose an application to open them.